A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Recognition Principle for n -fold reduced suspensions

+This equalizer is coreflexive, and it is furthermore cosplit after applying the forgetful functor to the underlying ambient category. \end{proposition}

 \begin{proof} Let $X$ be a $C$-coalgebra with structure map $\gamma$.
 As a consequence of the coassociativity axiom for $\gamma$, we have the fork in the statement.
-By Proposition \ref{prop: Cosplit equalizer}, we are done as soon as we give cosplitting maps $h,s$ satisfying the identities of Equation (\ref{ecu: Split coequalizer}), taking $f=C\left(\gamma\right)$ and $g=\Delta_X$.
+First, we prove that the diagram of the statemet is a cosplit equalizer after applying the forgetful functor to the underlying category.
+By Proposition \ref{prop: Cosplit equalizer}, we are done as soon as we give cosplitting maps $h,s$ satisfying the identities of Equation (\ref{ecu: Split coequalizer}), taking $p=\gamma$, $f=C\left(\gamma\right)$, and $g=\Delta_X$.
 These cosplittings $h$ and $s$ are respectively given by the corresponding counits

 Let us check that the identities in Equation (\ref{ecu: Split coequalizer}) hold.
 The identity $hp = \id_A$ becomes $\varepsilon_X \circ \gamma =\id_X$, which holds because it is precisely the counital axiom of the $C$-coalgebra $X$.
 Similarly, the identity $sg = \id_B$ becomes $\varepsilon_{C(X)} \circ \Delta_X = \id_{C(X)},$ which is exactly the counit axiom at $C(X)$.
 It remains to check the identity $sf=ph$, that is, $\varepsilon_{C(X)} \circ C(\gamma) = \gamma \circ \varepsilon_X$.
 This follows from the fact $\varepsilon$ is a natural transformation and so one has the diagram